-(Advanced) Symmetric and Asymmetric Encryption: A Foundation
+Security: Symmetric and Asymmetric Encryption: A Foundation

 Given that we have the problem that TCP/IP sockets are not encrypted, now what?
 When you see “HTTPS” in your browser window, the “S” stands for Secure.
 The reason it is called Secure is that it uses an encrypted channel for all communication.
 But how can that be?
 How do you get a secure channel going?
 And what does it mean to have a secure channel?
 What is secure?
-This is be a very complicated topic, as establishing a fundamental mathematical understanding of encryption requires competence in advanced mathematics that is far beyond almost everyone.
+This is a very complicated topic, as establishing a fundamental mathematical understanding of encryption requires competence in advanced mathematics that is far beyond almost everyone.
 It is also beyond what there is room to type in this manual.
 It is also far beyond what I have the ability to explain.
 But, don’t despair.
 The practical aspects of getting this going are actually pretty simple.

 All encryption does the same thing.
 It takes un-encrypted data, combines it with a key, and runs it through an encryption algorithm to produce encrypted data.
 The original data is called plain or clear text and the encrypted data is known as “cipher-text”.
 You then transmit the cipher-text over the network.
 When the other side receives the data it decrypts the cipher-text by combining it with a key, and running the decrypt algorithm to produce clear-text - a.k.a. the original data.